 Soaring in splendor about 246 feet high (75 m), the Lisbon Christmas Tree is undeniably the largest and tallest Christmas tree in Portugal.

-At different times, it’s been named the tallest Christmas tree in Europe; and competed against the largest Christmas trees in the world.
+In different years, the Lisbon Christmas Tree has competed against the largest Christmas trees in the world.

-The Lisbon Christmas Tree is so impressive that Forbes names it in the Top 20 Spectacular Christmas Trees Around the World.
+The Lisbon Christmas Tree is so impressive that Forbes has named it in the Top 20 Spectacular Christmas Trees Around the World.

 The Lisbon Christmas Tree varies in astonishing height each year.
-Surprisingly, however, it’s not presently listed in the Guinness Book of World Records.
+Surprisingly, the Guinness Book of World Records presently lists other global Christmas trees than the Lisbon Christmas Tree.

-- Colombo, Sri Lanka, for the largest artificial Christmas tree since 2016
+- Colombo, Sri Lanka, has held the record for the largest artificial Christmas tree since December 2016, measuring 212 feet (64.6 m) high.

-- Seattle, Washington, United States, for the tallest cut Christmas tree since 1950
+- Seattle, Washington, United States, has held the record for the tallest cut Christmas tree since December 1950, at 212 feet (64.6 m) tall.

 Rua Augusta